 When we held a script meeting people would be focused on a piece of paper, usually with a draft script on it.
-We found this actually was a hinderance, because people focused on what was wrong with the script, instead of what they wanted to include.
-Instead, we now use a set of specially designed cards and stickers to make this workshop a physical experience, and we’ve seen clients get really get active, walking around the room, interacting, laughing, and bartering over story points.
+We found this actually was a hindrance, because people focused on what was wrong with the script, instead of what they wanted to include.
+Instead, we now use a set of specially designed cards and stickers to make this workshop a physical experience, and we’ve seen clients really get active, walking around the room, interacting, laughing, and bartering over story points.

 We start by identifying all the key elements of the project, the what, why, who, when and how.
 Then we look at their audience, and double check their needs have been addressed.
 We then start to structure the elements, using classic storytelling techniques and typical user behaviour to balance content with impact.

 We then cut this story flow back to the Minimal Viable Video – the shortest possible video that will have the greatest impact.
 This is often a relief; the results show what we can achieve with something quite simple.

 If you’re planning a marketing push, and you want help in building your story, then let us join you for a workshop.